≡ Menu

 Life Span: 10 to 14 years

 The PWD hails from the Iberian Peninsula of Portugal.
 He has always been a favorite of the fishermen from that region.
-And back there, these guys are often called Pelo Ondulad which means, the curly haired one.
+And back there, these guys are often called Pelo Ondulad, the curly-haired one.

 Now we should point out that…